Safeguarding Australia’s Military Secrets

 Date of commencement

-The Defence Amendment (Safeguarding Australia’s Military Secrets) Act 2024, introduced on 6 May 2024, requires the individuals listed below to assess their requirement for a foreign work authorisation.
+The amendment to Part IXAA to the Defence Act 1903 - Safeguarding Australia's Military Secrets (SAMS), introduced on 6 May 2024, requires the individuals listed below to assess their requirement for a foreign work authorisation.

 If the individual finds a foreign work authorisation is required, then they must submit a request for authorisation.

-The new law is not intended to limit individuals from working for, or providing training to, a foreign military or government body.
+The legislation is not intended to limit individuals from working for, or providing training to, a foreign military or government body (including public enterprises).
 It is intended to prevent individuals with sensitive Defence information and experience, from training or working for military organisations and foreign government bodies without appropriate authorisation.

 The maximum period for a foreign work authorisation is 3 years.
 Individuals requiring a longer period of authorisation need to request a new foreign work authorisation before their previous authorisation expires.
 The time taken to process a request can vary, so it is recommended that individuals request their new authorisation early to allow sufficient time for the request to be processed.